Opening up to PSIM for security and building integration

 Rounding things off, the parting message which Jay Shields is keen to leave me with relates to what he views as the biggest element for successful PSIM deployment.
 Basically it boils down, he says, to understanding your customer.
 Although this may seem obvious, he believes that it is too easily overlooked by providers: “You really need to ask: what are they trying to achieve?
 What are the site dynamics?
 How are they going to operate the system?
 It is really getting to know what they want from a PSIM solution, and what they can link to, and trying to take the human element out to allow the data to give you the answers and to respond to that accordingly.
 You just bring a human [the operator] in when there is actually a decision to be made.”

-- New Face joins the TITAN VISION team
+- Your Personal Invitation to meet the TITAN VISION team

 15 Cambuslang Road, Cambuslang Investment Park,